Your rights if you share rented accommodation

 Tenants who share with their landlord have fairly limited rights.
 Remember, the person you pay your rent to is your landlord.
 So if you move into a friend's place, they will be your landlord in the eyes of the law and you will be a subtenant, unless:

-the arrangement is very casual and you aren't paying any rent, or
+the arrangement is very casual and you are not paying any rent, or

 Sharing a house or flat